nightcycle/quad-tree/README.md

 The fastest was :SearchRegion(), with around 30.3 microseconds per query - allowing for around 32,000 queries a second.
 The other methods aren't much slower, however filters are slightly slower in general, and region querying is a bit faster than radius querying.

 # Octree Comparisons
-Historically I've used @Sleitnick's [octo-tree implementation](https://github.com/Sleitnick/rbxts-octo-tree), which I heavily recommend for 3D querying.
+Historically I've used Sleitnick's [octo-tree implementation](https://github.com/Sleitnick/rbxts-octo-tree), which I heavily recommend for 3D querying.
 However, many of my queries are actually 2D so I theorized I could get performance benefits by writing a solution from scratch for just 2 dimensions + allows me the opportunity to add in some desired filter methods.

 I ran a benchmark with this configuration:
 - 2,048 queries per test, across 10,000 tests